atlassian/github-for-jira/docs/FAQs.md

 ![Edit GitHub settings](./images/edit-github-settings.png)

-<h3>Q: What about pull requests and issues?
+<h3>Q: What about pull requests, contents and issues?
 I noticed I need to grant read and write permissions.
 Why is this needed?</h3>

 **A:** This is needed so our app can create links to Jira issues from pull request or issue comments.
 When you create a comment and include the issue key surrounded by square brackets, our app while ping Jira to see if that issue key exists in a project in Jira and, if it finds a matching issue, will create a link for easy navigation.
 As for contents, we need the write access so we can create a branch on your behalf.